Where NH rail trails meet history

 All photos by Ellen Kolb.

-Only last year, we were concerned about drought in my region.
+Only last year, we were concerned about drought in New Hampshire.
 I loved the dry trails throughout summer and fall, but then there was an uneasy November afternoon when a fire behind my house crept through dry duff and brush up to the edge of my yard.
 (My town’s firefighters did a fine job that day, which is pretty much what they do all the time.)

 I’m not anticipating any such excitement this year, at least not in early summer.
 June has brought rain and lots of it.
 Maintenance of unpaved trails has been a challenge.
 Trailside vegetation is growing lushly in defiance of mowers and weed-whackers.
 My supplies of permethrin and DEET will need replenishing before the season’s out, since pests like ticks and mosquitoes love this sort of environment.
 And you know what?
 I’m fine with all of that.